 Sclerotherapy is a treatment used for spider veins or varicose veins of the legs.
 Sclerotherapy has been used for the treatment of varicose veins for over 150 years.
 It was first attempted in 1682, but was abandoned due to high rates of side effects with the drugs used at that time.
 Surgical stripping then became the treatment of choice.

 Advances were made and eventually safer and more effective sclerosants were developed.
 Of particular importance was the development of sodium tetradecyl sulfate (Sotradecol or STS) in 1946, which is one of the most widely used sclerosant used to this day.

 Learn about sclerotherapy vein treatment and other med spa services by calling Genesis Plastic Surgery & Medical Spa at 405-340-9949 today.
-Dr. Panchal welcomes patients throughout the Oklahoma City area to our offices in Edmond, Moore and Lawton.
+Dr. Panchal welcomes patients throughout the Oklahoma City area to our offices in Edmond, Norman and Lawton.

 How Does Sclerotherapy Work?